How to block emails in Gmail

 If you’re using Gmail with an external CRM system, keep in mind that resetting your Gmail credentials and doing some of the troubleshooting we outlined above can temporarily stop the flow of prospect conversations into your CRM — especially if your Google Workspace admin isn’t also responsible for the CRM connection.
 Plus, some CRM platforms link with Gmail through IMAP connections, and these can be tricky to set up.

 Luckily, you can skip all of that hassle with Streak, the CRM for Gmail.
-Streak is a Gmail extension that equips users with powerful email tracking and mail merge capabilities.
+Streak is a Gmail extension that equips users with powerful CRM, email tracking and mail merge capabilities.
 What sweetens Streak even more is how you don’t have to worry about pushing email conversations to another server because everything happens within Gmail.
 With Streak, you can track prospects and collaborate with teammates, all without changing windows.

 Ready to try it out?Add it to your Gmail for free; it only takes 30 seconds to set up.